skip to navigationskip to main content

 Then run the cash or accrued process as described above, depending on which form of annual accounting you are on.

-The amount payable at the end of the annual accounting period therefore becomes the difference between the purchase you create at the end of the accounting period and ‘VAT Payments on account’.
-Code the final payment as a ‘pay suppliers’ transaction to pay the VAT so as to clear these two nominal accounts down to nil.
+The amount payable at the end of the annual accounting period can then be entered as a purchase you date at the end of the accounting period, code the bill to ‘VAT Payments on account’.
+Code the final payment as a ‘pay suppliers’ transaction to pay off the VAT Bill.

 Choice of VAT scheme for simple accounting